 The Water Pollution Control Authority shall consist of five members serving four year terms ending April 1.
 Initially, two members shall be appointed for two year terms, one member for a three year term, and two members for four year terms.
 Thereafter one or two members shall be appointed at the expiration of each four year term.
 At least two members must possess formal technical training appropriate to understanding the operation of sewer plants.
 At least one member shall reside in a dwelling connected to the sewer and at least one reside in a dwelling serviced by septic.

 The authority shall have powers and duties in accordance with the general statutes and applicable ordinances.

 The Water Pollution Control Authority shall be responsible for supervision of the Town's sewer plants.
 The Authority shall formulate and approve a fee schedule.
 The Authority shall formulate and periodically update a water pollution control plan for the Town.
-Such plan shall designate and delineate the boundary of: areas served by municipal sewerage systems; areas where sewerage facilities are planned and the schedule of design and construction anticipated or proposed; areas where sewers are to be avoided; areas served by community sewerage systems not owned by the Town and areas to be served by any proposed community sewerage systems and determine the appropriate use of such capacity.
+Such plan shall designate and delineate the boundary of: areas served by municipal sewerage systems; areas where sewerage facilities are planned and the schedule of design and construction anticipated or proposed; areas where sewers are to be avoided; areas served by community sewerage systems not owned by the Town and areas to be served by any proposed community sewerage system not owned by the Town.
+The Authority shall determine any excess capacity of the existing systems and determine the appropriate use of such capacity.